trychlos/pwix-accounts-ui/README.md

 many different situations: each `acUserLogin` instance is independently configurable so that it will display or not the expected dialogs.

-Nonetheless, all the instanciated `acUserLogin` instances share a same singleton object which manages the current logged/unlogged connection state.
-Thanks to this singleton, all the instanciated `acUserLogin` instances share this common status, event if they are able to display different things, and provide a consistent user experience.

 The template expects to be called with a single configuration object parameter, or maybe nothing at all if all the defaults are to be used.
 Even when providing a configuration object, as all keys are optional, this object can be just empty.

+- `withConnectionState`

+    There is obviously only one user connected at once in this device for this application.
+So a single connection state managed by the `pwix:accounts-ui` package, and which defaults to be shared by each and every `acUserLogin` component.

+    Some situations will nonetheless take advantage of reusing the Blaze components without considering any other thing than that simple components.
+Say, for example, when an application administrator wants create several user accounts: obviously these accounts should not be automatically connected at their creation, nor disconnect the administrator, etc.

+    Accepted values are `true` or `false`.

+    Defaults to `true`.

+    When set to `false`, the login workflow is not considered, but accounts are created, mails are sent if asked for, etc.

 - `loggedButtonAction`
 - `unloggedButtonAction`

     The action triggered when the user clicks on the button.

-    Possible values ares:
+    Accepted values ares:

     - `AC_ACT_HIDDEN`: the button is not displayed at all
-    - `AC_ACT_NONE`: the button is displayed, but not activable (this is a false button, just a label with the appearance of a button)<
+    - `AC_ACT_NONE`: the button is displayed, but not activable (this is a false button, just a label with the appearance of a button)
-    - `AC_ACT_DROPDOWN`: the button opens a dropdown menu,
+    - `AC_ACT_DROPDOWN`: the button opens a dropdown menu
-    - `AC_ACT_BUBBLE`: the *accounts* event handler will do nothing, and let the event bubble up to the application
+    - `AC_ACT_BUBBLE`: the button is activated, but does nothing; the event bubble up

-    A function can be provided by the application for this parm.
-The function will be called without argument and MUST return one of the accepted values.

-    Default is `AC_ACT_DROPDOWN`.
+    Defaults to `AC_ACT_DROPDOWN`.

 - `loggedButtonClass`
 - `unloggedButtonClass`